martiege/video_stream_opencv/README.md

 # Slight fix of the official video_stream_opencv package

 Fixes a small bug in the official package, which gives you errors after a video file is finished, and also hinders looping the video.
-Also includes a launch file to convert video files to a rosbag.
+Also includes a launch file to convert video files to a `rosbag`.
 It records both compressed and uncompressed images.
 Try:

     roslaunch video_stream_opencv video_file_to_bag.launch videofile_path:=/path/to/video rosbag_path:=/path/to/record/rosbag